yangao07/LAMSA/README.md

 ```

 ## Simulation benchmarking
 We simulated a series of datasets from an in silico donor human genome.
 More precisely, we used RSVsim (version 1.10.0) to integrate 4002 SV events into human reference genome (GRCh37/hg19) to build the donor genome, including 532 duplications, 503 insertions, 2943 deletions and 24 inversions.
 The maximum size of the SV events are 10000 bp, and minimum size of the duplications, deletions and insertions is 50 bp, while the minimum size of the inversions is 500 bp.
 The ratio and the size of the SV events are configured by referring to the DGV database (http://dgv.tcag.ca/dgv/app/home).
 Then, using the simulated donor genome as input, 15 datasets respectively with 5 kinds of read lengths (5000, 10000, 20000, 50000 and 100000 bp) and 3 kinds of sequencing error rates (1%, 2% and 4%) were simulated by Wgsim(https://github.com/lh3/wgsim).
-Each of the datasets contains about 6 Giga bps, i.e., nearly 2X coverage of human genome.
+Each of the datasets contains about 6 Giga bps.
 These datasets helped us to evaluate the performance of LAMSA.
 The donor genome and detailed list of simulated SV events have been uploaded to Google Drive, and can be downloaded through the following link: https://drive.google.com/folderview?id=0B24uQUND9m51UVlNWkJra19BMGs&usp=sharing

 ## Reference